vanya-koleva/softuni_courses/django_basics/03_urls_and_views/README.md

 -   `reverse()`

-    -   Takes a URL name, looks it up among registered names, and returns the URL for that name.
+    -   **Takes a URL name**, looks it up among registered names, and **returns the URL for that name**.

+    -   When we want to use a URL somewhere (for example, in a template or a view), instead of hardcoding the actual URL path or referencing the view function directly, we use the URL’s `name`.
+This name is passed to the `reverse()` function, which returns the corresponding URL as a string.

 -   `reverse_lazy()`